-What inspires your work
+What inspires your work (I lost this q)

 I did love working with Alien Ant Farm back in the day.
 We were like minded and had a blast making all of the videos we made.
 I’d say the same about the Red Hot Chili Peppers, Sum 41, Nelly and Katy Perry - all artists who I’ve worked with multiple times.